alondmnt/parallel-comp/README.md

 * complete: after a job terminates successfully (with a valid result).

-* collected: after result has been successfully handled by a downstream job and its output data is no longer needed (and intermediate data has usually been deleted).
+* collected: after result has been successfully handled by a downstream job and its output data is no longer needed (and intermediate data has usually been deleted). for example, this job may be part of a Map step, and its output has been recently processed by a Reduce step in a MapReduce workflow.

 NOTE, that additional job states may be arbitrarily defined by the user (simply by updating the metadata accordingly during the run, see example/job.py).